 California Missions Website Supports 4th-Grade Curricula

-The Huntington has developed an educational website relating to the exhibition "Junípero Serra and the Legacies of the California Missions" based on California’s Common Core State Standards in support of 4th-grade curricula.
-Discover “Exploring the California Missions”.
+The Huntington has developed an educational website related to the exhibition "Junípero Serra and the Legacies of the California Missions" based on California’s Common Core Standards in support of 4th-grade curricula.

 American History Website Excites History Buffs of All Ages

-Explore issues of independence, rights and equality; read a letter written by Harriet Beecher Stowe; listen to dramatized readings of the written work of historical figures; and view magnified images of objects such as the U.S. Constitution in this interactive and informative new resource.
-Discover "Explorations in American History."
+Explore issues of independence, rights and equality; read a letter written by Harriet Beecher Stowe; listen to dramatized readings of historical figures' written work; and view magnified images of objects such as the U.S. Constitution in this interactive new resource.